-PRACTICAL COMPUTER APPLICATIONS 2 for LAB SCIENCE 3.0 period Year 3.0 credits GRADES 10-12
+PRACTICAL COMPUTER APPLICATIONS 2 for LAB SCIENCE

 Practical Computer Applications is a course that integrates the necessary skills for successful entry into the world of information processing.
 Students will use the tough-keyboarding method while learning the basics in advanced word processing, advanced desktop publishing using Word, spreadsheet, database, and advanced presentation software.
 Students will be able to create, revise, manipulate and print various projects utilizing correct formatting, grammar, and language rules.
 Students will be able to integrate these software applications.
 Projects will be assigned to navigate and research on the Internet.
 Students also will be introduced to the financial fundamentals of budgeting and banking.
 At the end of the course, students will apply their computer skills to complete a business simulation.